 In 2012 Super Storm Sandy found its way to destroying 1/2 of my works and I did not pick up a brush again until 2016.
 While it was devastating it taught me the lessons of impermanency and letting go.

-My journey has taken me to my more recent paintings, inspired by my spiritual travels and practices through Kabbalah, deep meditation, Eastern spirituality and some just good 'ol inspired living.
+My journey has taken me to my more recent paintings, inspired by my spiritual travels and practices through Kabbalah, deep meditation, Eastern spirituality.
 My paintings are almost predominantly inspired by the physical world reflecting the inner world and vice versa and all of the shades and layers in between.
-Many of my paintings have come from visions while meditating.
-The Kabbalah Series has come directly out if this experience.
 My creative process and how it manifests is now intrinsically connected to the spiritual process…there is no difference….it’s all one.

 Each one of these tubes contains glorious, earthly pigment in an inert and not yet fully manifested state.
 A simple squeeze sets an explosive burst of energy in motion, forever changing was and is.
 Forever engaged in and part of a chain of consciousness elevating events that ripple ad infinitum.
 And this is all before the mind blowing alchemy of water and pigment dance together in a reunion of unity.